GoogleChrome/web.dev/src/site/content/en/payments/handling-optional-payment-information/index.md

 The payment app can let the merchant know which shipping option the customer picked.
-This is important for both the merchant and the customer because changing the shipping option means the total price will be changed as well.
+This is important for both the merchant and the customer because changing the shipping option changes the total price as well.
 The merchant needs to be informed of the latest price for the payment verification later and the customer also needs to be aware of the change.

 With the Payment Handler API, the payment app can send a "shipping option change" event to the merchant from the service worker.
-Invoke [`PaymentRequestEvent.changeShippingOption()`](https://w3c.github.io/payment-handler/#dom-paymentrequestevent-changeshippingoption) with the new shipping option ID.
+The service worker should invoke [`PaymentRequestEvent.changeShippingOption()`](https://w3c.github.io/payment-handler/#dom-paymentrequestevent-changeshippingoption) with the new shipping option ID.